Beet the Vandel Buster: Manga

 In North America, the manga was licensed for English release by Viz Media, who released its first twelve volumes from October 19, 2004, to October 2, 2007.

 Anime

 Beet the Vandel Buster was adapted into a 52-episode anime television series by Toei Animation, which was broadcast on TV Tokyo from September 30, 2004, to September 29, 2005.
 It was followed by Beet the Vandel Buster: Excellion (冒険王ビィト エクセリオン, Bōken Ō Bīto Ekuserion), which ran for 25 episodes from October 6, 2005, to March 30, 2006.

-In North America, Beet the Vandel Buster and Beet the Vandel Buster: Excellion were licensed by Illumitoon Entertainment in 2006.
-However, they only released one DVD in 2007 and discontinued it.
+In North America, both series were licensed by Illumitoon Entertainment in 2006; however, they only released one DVD of the first series in 2007 and discontinued it.

 Reception

-As of April 4, 2018, the first 13 volumes of the manga had 4 million copies in print.
+By April 2018, the first 13 volumes of the manga had 4 million copies in print.